nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DATA_PROVIDER.md

 Now you can define what this component will expose to other components.
 All you really need to worry about understanding in this block of code is the two variables in the value attribute.

 With the following code, other components can access the array of objects being stored in the `locations` variable, and they can invoke the `addLocation` function.

-They have access to nothing else.

-* They cannot invoke the `getLocations` function
-* They cannot access the `LocationContext` variable
-* They cannot influence what is happening in this component's `useEffect` functions.

-Only what is exposed in the `value` attribute of the `LocationContext.Provider` component can be accessed.
+You will see the syntax for using these in the next chapter.

 ```jsx
 return (